 Places We Serve

-Reading Education Assistance Dogs for Students is a support program for children of all ages who will benefit from unconditional acceptance and companionship
+Reading to a Kindly Canine is a support program for children of all ages who will benefit from unconditional acceptance and companionship

 when reading.
 No team member or dog will laugh, correct, or snicker at misspoken words, stuttering, or the child’s reading skills.